marikomakhm/ada-project/TrovatelliT.github.io/text.md

 - Gini coefficient (measures inequality)
 - Income share of the 20% richest

-To analyse the correlation, we will use the Pearson and Spearman coefficients between the number of occurrences and the different factors.
+To analyse the correlation, we will use the Pearson and Spearman coefficients between the number of occurrences normalized by population size and the different factors.
 We will also look at the p-value's to determine the degree of confidence in our analysis.
-Additionally, we also plotted this different results to see if the results were similar to our "intuition".
+We decided to use the number of occurrence in the Panama Papers normalized by the population size to avoid the bias brought by country that have a large population.
+Additionally, we also plotted these different results to see if the results were similar to our "intuition".

 The results were the following:
 (SHOW IN A TABLE THE DIFFERENT CORRELATION COUNTS VS INDICATOR)

 Most of the correlations are very low and the p-values are very high.
 However we can see that there is a weak/medium spearman correlation between the GDP per capita and the number of total occurrences in the Panama papers.

+### Gdp per capita
+The Gdp per capita is the value of all the goods and services produced by a country in one year.
+It therefore represents approximately how rich a country is.
+We chose to use this indicator because we thought that richer people might have more incentive to try to evade the tax system.
+We will go deeper in this analyze later.

-Let's have a look at the scatter plot of GDP vs occurrences
+Let's have a look at the scatter plot of GDP vs number of occurrence normalized in the Panama Papers.
 {% raw %}
-<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="../ressources/scatter_gdp_count.html"></iframe>
+<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="../ressources/scatter_gdp_count_normalized.html"></iframe>
 {% endraw %}

 There is no evident correlation even if the spearman coefficient suggests it.
 Most of the points have a very low number of occurrence in the Panama Papers and there is a few outliers.
 Those outliers are again mainly either the fiscal paradise or the country that were involved in setting up this scheme.

-Let's try to look for a correlation by removing outliers (`occurrences < 15000` and `GDP < 60000`)
+Let's try to look for a correlation by removing outliers.
+To do so we will only keep point that are in the bound : `q(.25) - 1.5 * IQR <= x <= q(.75) + 1.5 * IQR`.

+`IQR` being the interquartile range: `q(.75) - q(.25)`\
+`q(t)` being in the t-quantile

 {% raw %}
-<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="../ressources/scatter_gdp_count_total.html"></iframe>
+<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="../ressources/scatter_gdp_count_outlier.html"></iframe>
 {% endraw %}

-> Entity references
+	Total references
-	pearson :  0.2885194900278167 ; p-val:  0.0017659635013303292
+	pearson :  0.12165059315598446 ; p-val:  0.23033496857175298
-	spearman :  0.39995975573616904 ; p-val:  9.48762434027817e-06
+	spearman :  0.5385112508104001 ; p-val:  8.959416567754556e-09

 Even if on this graph the correlation are smaller, it is can better see the pattern that the number are suggesting.
 We observe that countries where the GDP is higher appear more often in the Panama Papers.
 Again, this is what we would intuitively predict.
 Richer countries have usually better infrastructure and services therefore tend to have higher tax and therefore have a system to ensure that the taxes are actually collected.
 This provides a much larger incentive for people to try to evade this systems by any means they can, which leads to scandals such as this one.

-// TODO: SAY THAT GINI AND 20% DO NOT WORK
+### Gini
+The Gini coefficient measures the inequality in the distribution of wealth in a country (lower coefficient means lower inequality).
+Our initial assumption was that countries in which there is high levels of income inequality would be more heavily involved in this affair, as this is generally heavily linked with corruption and tax evasion.

+This time we directly show the scatter plot without the outliers by using the techniques we described above.

+{% raw %}
+<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="../ressources/scatter_gini_count_outlier.html	"></iframe>
+{% endraw %}

+	Total references
+	pearson :  -0.027051310386034675 ; p-val:  0.8177976273022307
+	spearman :  -0.09558222096389055 ; p-val:  0.41465273285911763

+As we can see in the table above, the correlation between the number of occurrence and the Gini coefficient is not really relevant as the high p-value suggests.

+We can then reject our initial hypothesis.
+It seems like there is no link between the inequality in a country and the number of references in the Panama Papers.

+This could be because:

+// TODO: say why gini doesn't work